Berks County Pennsylvania assistance programs.

 Jewish Family Service can be reached at (610) 921-0624.
 They are a United Way Supported Services, and can help families and individuals with a number of basic needs, regardless of religion.

 Mid Penn Legal Services – May provide free legal aid, advice, or representation.
+There are free attorneys for a wide variety of civil needs.
 Dial (610) 376-8656, or read more on free legal aid.

 Berks Women in Crisis – Can provide advice and support to victims of domestic violence, including information on housing and public assistance.
 Also get information on legal resources.
 Call (610) 373-1206